Diving cylinder: Buoyancy

-A major manufacturer of steel cylinders, Faber, claim that their steel cylinders are neutral or slightly negative when empty, but do not specify which pressure rating this refers to, or whether this takes into account the cylinder valve.
+A major manufacturer of steel cylinders, Faber Industrie S.p.A., claim that their steel cylinders are neutral or slightly negative when empty, but do not specify which pressure rating this refers to, or whether this takes into account the cylinder valve.

-Applications and configurations
+Applications

+Diving cylinders are used in most diving modes where the diver breathes under the water.
+These include scuba diving, surface-oriented surface-supplied diving, saturation diving and atmospheric pressure diving.